Janakanthy Mala

 Mala made her international debut at the 2000 Women's World Cup in New Zealand.
-She played in six out of her team's seven matches, but failed to take wicket.
+She played in six out of her team's seven matches, but failed to take a wicket.
 She was aged 32 at the time, the oldest member of the Sri Lankan squad.
-After the World Cup, Mala next played at One Day International (ODI) level in January 2002, when Pakistan toured.
-In her first match of the series, which was the fifth overall, she took 4/3 from three overs, which were to be the best figures of her career.
+After the World Cup, Mala next played at the One Day International (ODI) level in January 2002, when Pakistan toured.
+In her first match of the series, which was the fifth overall, she took 4/3 from three overs, which were to remain the best figures of her career.
 At the 2005 World Cup in South Africa, Mala was again the oldest member of Sri Lanka's squad, and the sixth-oldest player overall.
-She appeared in all six of her team's matches, but took only two wickets, both of which came in the same game against South Africa.
+She appeared in all six of her team's matches, but took only two wickets, both coming in the same game, against South Africa.
 Mala made her last international appearances at the 2008 Women's Asia Cup, both of which were against India.
 She was 39 at the time of her last ODI, making her the oldest Sri Lankan woman to play at that level.